semiologic/uploads-folder/readme.txt

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Change Log ==

+= 2.1 =

+- WP 3.5 compat
+- Fix bad variable assignment in uploads-folder lib module

 = 2.0.2 =